hamadfayyad/Adalov_Wireless_bridges/README.md

 # Adalov_Wireless_bridges
-This script will help you to enter the Admin control panel of Adalov Wireless bridges
+This script will help you to access the Admin control panel of Adalov Wireless bridges

-windows 7/8/10/11
+# windows 7/8/10/11

+With this script, you no longer need to manually adjust the network settings every time when you want to access the admin control panel.
+It automatically works for the network settings, and when finished, you can reset the network to the default settings automatically.

+.ping test

+.Login to the control panel

+.Wi-Fi name and password

 ![toPC](https://github.com/hamadfayyad/Adalov_Wireless_bridges/assets/45442142/a01e7cf7-095e-41a1-bc45-6c9696bf2dc6)